georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 I thought I knew a lot about solving Wordle programmatically when I started this long post a month ago.
 Along the way,
-I realized that I could use a few (horrible) greps to accomplish the same thing;
+I realized that I could use a few ugly greps to accomplish the same thing;
 wrote a tool to render games as HTML and emojis;
-wrote a couple of spinoff blog posts on `multi-attribute enumeration`_ and `regex conjunctions`_;
+spun off a couple of blog posts on
+`multi-attribute enumeration`_ and `regex conjunctions`_;
 found and fixed several bugs with repeated letters, greatly refining my understanding of the nuances;
 added a means to explain ineligibility;
-and realized that I could optimize the mask.
+and realized that I could optimize the mask programmatically.

 The full code can be found in my `wordle repository`_.